QubitPi/QubitPi/README.md

 >
 > That boy is presenting himself on this page.
 Nothing is here except for his consuming passion for Big Data

 My name is Jiaqi.
-I am a CEO and Co-Founder of a [data-tech startup](https://github.com/stealth-tech-startup).
+I am a CEO and Co-Founder of a private [data-tech startup](https://github.com/stealth-tech-startup).
 We are looking for passionated minds of all backgrounds to join us!

 I'm thriving on creating a future where people never dominate the machine and machines won't slave the human; instead they become happier together.
 I also believe that the world tomorrow belongs to [right-brainers](https://www.danpink.com/books/whole-new-mind/), those who are creative and excels in Design and Persuasion.

 > I'd like to take this moment to thank Yahoo!, my former employeer, who fundamentally setup my career and my unperishable passion for data tech.
 Thank you Yahoo! ❤️
 >
-> This page is also dedicated to my colleague @cdeszaq, my life-long teacher on software engineering.
-As the the best tech leader I've seen, he treats programming, code review, and software design as a work of art.
+> This page is also dedicated to my former colleague [Rick Jensen](https://github.com/cdeszaq), my life-long teacher on software engineering.
+As the best tech leader I've seen, he treats programming, code review, and software design as a work of art.
 I will [follow his philosophy](https://github.com/QubitPi/java-code-review-guide-book) and see him as my role model

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=QubitPi&count_private=true&theme=vue&hide_border=true&show_icons=true)](https://github.com/QubitPi?tab=repositories)[![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=QubitPi&theme=vue&hide_border=true&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)